all-of-us/pyclient/py/README.md

 cohort.
 Results are returned matching the specified concept IDs, filters, and cohort statuses, in the order specified.

-Results from this method are returned as Pandas DataFrame with the columns requested.
+Results from this method are returned as a Pandas DataFrame with the columns requested.
 All results will be loaded into memory.
 The results returned at present must be smaller than 128 MB compressed due to BigQuery maximum response size limits; see https://cloud.google.com/bigquery/quotas for more information.